Arcaea: Development

 Arcaea began as a single-developer project by Anton Prydatko, inspired by Japanese arcade rhythm games.
-Prydatko founded Lowiro in the United Kingdom, though many of the musicians involved in Arcaea are Japanese indie or doujin composers, and the majority of its player base are also from Japan.
+Prydatko had a background in iOS development at Dischan Media and Rakuten before starting Lowiro in 2016.
+Despite being founded in the UK, the Lowiro team prominently includes illustrators and musicians in Japan, where the majority of its player base is from, as well as employees in the US and Singapore.